We team up with the experts to bring you the best ways to plan a budget wedding.

-With the average wedding now costing a whopping £30,111, it’s not surprising that more and more couples are trying to be financially savvy when planning their special day.
-Here at Hitachi Personal Finance, we have put together a money saving guide to help you plan your fairy tale wedding while still keeping the pennies in check.
+With the average wedding in the UK expected to cost approximately £30,335, it’s not surprising that more and more couples are trying to be financially savvy when planning their special day.
+Here at Hitachi Personal Finance, we have put together a money saving guide, with the help of some experts, for planning your fairy tale wedding while still keeping the pennies in check.

 Decide on your budget and stick to it

-Sit down with your partner and work out exactly what you can comfortably afford and then stick to it.
-Not the absolute maximum you can save - remember you will still need something to fall back on on a rainy day.
-And remember, the longer your engagement, the longer you'll be saving, so don't over commit.
+Your budget should be the amount you can comfortably afford, not the absolute maximum you can save - you should still keep a rainy day fund just in case.
+And remember, the longer your engagement, the longer you'll be saving, so don't over-commit.

 Make a list of everything you’ll need - from flowers to catering to a photographer - then allocate a budget to each.

-Once you begin researching local suppliers, you may have to jiggle the amounts or even eliminate certain aspects altogether to stay within budget.
-If you’re not keen on the idea of compromising and you need a helping hand, check out our low cost wedding loans which start from just 3.1% APR Representative between £7,500 and £25,000.
+If you’re not keen on the idea of compromising and you need a helping hand, check out our low cost wedding loans which start from just 3.2% APR Representative between £7,500 and £25,000.

 Keep your numbers low